femboyfin/dbdideas/survivor_perks.md

 - No longer reduces Interaction speeds
   - Penalizing the user for using the perks own effects is really counterintuitive, this solves that.
-- Whenever the Killer scares a Crow while you are inside their Terror Radius and you are not in chase, their Aura is revealed to you for **1/2/3 seconds**
+- Whenever the killer scares a Crow while you are inside their Terror Radius and you are not in chase, their aura is revealed to you for **1/2/3 seconds**
   - Effect taken from Treacherous crows but converted into a solo perk without in-chase benefits, turning calm spirit into a sort of passive info perk that can benefit its stealth aspects with more proactive stealth.